Skip to content

 3. For each Rule Pattern, above:

-• Click the Example link to open the Behave Logic Report
+• Click the Example link in the table above to open the Behave Logic Report

 • Aside: later, you can prepare such documentation for your own projects, (like this).